tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Rosario Glover then explained in depth how the Collective Consciousness is able to break scientific laws from time to time, causing 'miracles'.
 Rosario Glover declared that the Collective Consciousness strongly supports clear ethical standards that all humans must obey.
 Rosario Glover concluded his speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of the Collective Consciousness's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and the Collective Consciousness will simply watch and judge.

-The theists started to seriously consider Rosario Glover's message.
+The theists pretended to listen to Rosario Glover's message.

 ###Wed Sep 26 2007